๐Ÿ๏ธEarth Science

 Why This Matters

-Plate boundaries are where Earth's geology comes alive—they're the zones where tectonic plates interact, and understanding these interactions is fundamental to explaining everything from earthquake hazards to mountain building to volcanic activity.
-You're being tested on your ability to connect plate motion direction to geological outcomes: why does one boundary create mountains while another creates ocean floor?
+Plate boundaries are the zones where tectonic plates interact, and understanding these interactions explains everything from earthquake hazards to mountain building to volcanic activity.
+Your goal is to connect plate motion direction to geological outcomes: why does one boundary create mountains while another creates ocean floor?
 Why do some produce violent earthquakes while others generate volcanic eruptions?

-The key insight is that plate boundary type determines geological consequences.
-Each boundary represents a different relationship between plates—collision, separation, or lateral sliding—and each relationship produces predictable features.
-Don't just memorize that the Himalayas are at a convergent boundary; know why continental collision builds mountains instead of volcanoes, and how that differs from oceanic-continental convergence.
-That conceptual understanding is what earns you points on FRQs.
+The core idea is that plate boundary type determines geological consequences.
+Each boundary represents a different relationship between plates: collision, separation, or lateral sliding.
+Each relationship produces predictable features.
+Don't just memorize that the Himalayas sit at a convergent boundary.
+Know why continental collision builds mountains instead of volcanoes, and how that differs from oceanic-continental convergence.
+That conceptual understanding is what separates strong exam answers from weak ones.

 Boundaries Where Plates Separate